-Grab your hiking shoes, your water bottle, and your favorite companion, and get going on one of Essex County’s best hiking paths.
-No need to venture far to find some stunning views and terrain for all experience levels.
+Summer time is an excellent time to get outside and go for a hike — and there’s no need to venture outside of Essex County to find an awesome hiking trail.
+Grab your hiking boots, your water bottle, and your favorite companion, and get going on one of Essex County’s best hiking paths.
+Truly, there are some stunning views and terrain for all experience levels.
 Read on for some of the top hiking trails in Essex County.

 Brookdale Park Outer Loop: 1.9 Miles, Easy

 Brookdale Park is located at 473 Watchung Avenue, Montclair.
 Just getting into hiking?
 Start at Brookdale Park’s outer loop.
 AllTrails lists this 1.9-mile loop as good for all skill levels; reviews laud it as a pretty walk with plenty of shade along a paved path.
 This is not a hike for experienced trekkers, but any skill level can enjoy the serenity of a quiet walk.
 Those looking to up the intensity might consider a run here.
 Families with small children can call it an adventure.
 No matter your goal, this simple path is a pretty spot in Essex County.

 Read More: Outdoor Spring Escapes in Essex County

 Mills Reservation Trail: 2.1+ Miles, Easy to Moderate